Requirements for the SM degree address the learning outcomes. A total of eight courses are required.

 - CS 205 "Computing Foundations for Computational Science"

 - AC 207 "Systems Development for Computational Science"

 - at least one research experience.
-This requirement can be satisfied by the AC 297r Capstone project course or a semester-long independent study project.
+This requirement can be satisfied by the AC 297r Capstone project course.

 - at least one Applied Math elective and one Computer Science elective.
 Courses often chosen to satisfy these electives are listed here.

 - up to two “domain electives”—approved courses within a domain of study outside of Computer Science or Applied Math.
 If two domain electives are included in the plan of study at least one of them must be computation-intensive.

 - up to one semester of the AC 298r seminar course.

 - as a final requirement, presentation of a poster on the project completed to satisfy the research experience requirement at the annual IACS Project Showcase.